-In respect of vote integrity, since our launch in 1996, Minerva Analytics has sought to modernise the operational aspects of shareholder voting.
-Minerva Analytics remains highly concerned about the conflicts of interest present in the voting chain of intermediaries and the impact on best execution for investors.
+In respect of vote integrity, since our launch in 1996, Minerva has sought to modernise the operational aspects of shareholder voting.
+Minerva remains highly concerned about the conflicts of interest present in the voting chain of intermediaries and the impact on best execution for investors.
 High quality engagement, dialogue and voting can be let down at the last minute by processes and systems which are opaque and lack robustness.
 Notwithstanding the introduction of the Shareholder Rights Directive we find that securities intermediaries are unwilling to facilitate proper exercise of shareholders’ property rights on a cross border basis.

-Minerva Analytics continues to engage with a variety of stakeholders including the FRC, Department of Business, Energy & Industrial Strategy, the European Commission as well as wider industry groups, including the Principles of Responsible Investment, to address these concerns.
+Minerva continues to engage with a variety of stakeholders including the FRC, Department of Business, Energy & Industrial Strategy, the European Commission as well as wider industry groups, including the Principles of Responsible Investment, to address these concerns.

 - Comprehensive governance profiles of companies

 - Resolution analysis and bespoke vote policy guidance

 - Sustainability reporting analysis

 All companies are subject to a detailed annual review; database records are updated and quality checks performed using standard statistical techniques.
 Data is sourced from public documents including annual reports and websites.
 Where disclosures appear to lack clarity or contain errors which would have a material bearing on our analysis we will verify with the company in question.
 Our reports contain peer group comparator data based on index, size by a variety of metrics and geography.
 Our data tools allow clients to perform their own detailed investigations of disclosures and use data in their in-house models.
 If errors are detected by clients these are logged and a root cause analysis is undertaken.
 Our target to respond is 48 hours, in 2015-16 the average response time was 7 hours.